 He has been the subject of one customer complaint in 2022, according to his CRD report:

 January 2022.
 “Customer alleges that representative caused her to execute a document appointing representative as her power of attorney, and that representative allegedly induced customer to invest in a fraudulent, unregistered security.
 Activity period 2009 to 2020.”
-The customer is seeking $1,613,981.30 in damages and the case is currently pending.
+The customer sought $1,613,981.30 in damages and the case was settled for $1,225,000.
 The complaint was regarding real estate security losses and took place while he was registered with LPL Financial LLC.

 Pursuant to FINRA Rules, member firms are responsible for supervising a broker’s activities during the time the broker is registered with the firm.
 Therefore, LPL Financial LLC may be liable for investment or other losses suffered by Bradley Goodbred’s customers.